The original system that Savage Worlds came from was a pool of dice system and worked well, but the designers felt it could be easier, much easier.

 They distilled the pool down to a single dice, with a “wild” dice as the PC/Villain equaliser, to add a curve.
 At first glance I felt it was too easy and slanted towards weaker characters as the “exploding” mechanism, is rolled was too easy, but I have come to change my mind on that.

-The core roll to pass is 4, the dice range from D4 to D12 and the wild dice is D6.
-Double ones crap out, we will call this a fumble and maximums on the chosen pass dice are an explode (re-roll and add).
+The core roll to pass is 4, the Attribute dice range from D4 to D12 and the wild dice is D6 (50/50).
+Double ones crap out, we will call this a fumble and maximums on the chosen passing dice are an explode (re-roll and add).

 The Math;

-Rolling an exploding 4 on a d4 is 1/3 easier than rolling a 6 on a d6, but it also has a 75% chance of failing completely (the wild dice is 50%, making it the lucky touch) and the fumble chance is 1 in 24 as opposed to 1 in 36.
+Rolling an exploding 4 on a d4 is 1/3 easier than rolling a 6 on a d6, but it also has a 75% chance of failing completely (the d6 wild dice is 50%) and the fumble chance is 1 in 24 as opposed to 1 in 36 with 2d6.

-Double exploding the d4 is a 1 in 16 chance and a 1 in 64 chance of hitting 12 (2 raises) with a triple explode. the 1d4 and 1d6 has a 25% and 50% chance of success, almost all down to the wild dice and a 1 in 24 chance of fumbling.
+Double exploding the d4 is a 1 in 16 chance, 1 in 64 chance of reaching 12 (with 2 raises) and an explode. the 1d4 and 1d6 has a 25% + 50% chance of success, almost all down to the wild dice.

-An exploding d6 can match the maximum potential of that d4 triple roll with one explode, or a 1 in 36 chance (i.e. almost twice as often), an evens chance of a raise anyway and can reach 3 raises with another roll even without exploding, so more effect and more likely to happen.
-The 2d6 has two x 50% chance of success.
-The d6 pair have a 1 in 36 chance of a fumble.
+An exploding d6 can match the maximum potential of that d4 triple roll with one maximum (and explode), or a 1 in 36 chance (i.e. almost twice as often) of going again.
+It has an evens chance of a raise anyway and can reach 3 raises with another roll even without exploding, so more effect and more likely to happen.
+The 2d6 has 50% + 50% chance of success and 1 in 36 of fumbling.

-Going to the extreme end, a d12 roll, there is a 1 in 72 fumble chance, a 50% and 75% pass chance, less chance of an exploding roll, but a double raise is possible on a natural roll at 1 in 12 with an explode!
-The fumble drops to negligible (but not improbable, about double a 2d6 roll), the good gets exponentially better, the wild dice goes from enabler to safety net.
+Going to the extreme end, with a d12 roll, there is a 1 in 72 fumble chance, a 50% + 75% pass chance, less chance of an exploding roll, but a double raise is possible on a natural roll at 1 in 12 with an explode!
+The fumble drops to negligible (but not improbable, about double the chance of a 2d6 roll), so the good gets exponentially better, the wild dice goes from enabler to safety net.

-I also felt the +1 added after d12 was a patch fix (time the d16 became readily available as a step to the d20), but looking at the math above, it becomes a massive, but controlled boost.
-The fumble and explode chance of the raw d12 remains, but the success chance goes up to about 50&84% at +1, 50&92% at +2 etc until rolls are only used to determine raises and fumbling fails and often only Strength is boosted anyway, meaning damage dice are boosted.
+I also felt the +1 added after d12 was a patch fix (time the d16 became readily available as a step to the d20), but looking at the math above, it becomes a massive, but still controlled boost.
+The fumble and explode chance of the raw d12 remains, but the success chance goes up to about 50 + 84% at +1, 50 + 92% at +2 etc until rolls are only used to determine raises and fumble/fails and often only Strength is boosted anyway, meaning only damage dice are boosted.

 Simple, clean and as it turns out, effective (seems I substituted a d4 for a d20, my bad).

-On the surface, the benefit of the exploding d4 seems too good, but the reality is, it is limited in effect, more likely than not to fail and as increments of 4 are needed for raises, it has to explode every roll to make any real difference.
+On the surface, the 25% chance of an exploding d4 seems too good, but the reality is, it is limited in effect, more likely than not to fail and as increments of 4 are needed for raises, it has to explode every roll to make any real difference.

-I would argue, the d4 “benefit” is a good levelling tool at the bottom of the roll tree for those desperate adventurers who “have a crack”, but are of little other real value and the d12 with a “+” bonus is a good way of capping increases.
+I would argue, the d4 benefit is a good levelling tool at the bottom of the tree for those desperate adventurers who “have a crack”, but are of little other real value and the d12 with a “+” bonus is a good way of capping increases.